spaoletti/undude/README.md

 u.execute( { db.insert(response, file) }, {} )
 ```

+Every Undude is a transaction.
+You give the Undude an action and a lambda that can udo that action.
-The Undude takes care of undoing operation in reverse order as soon as one fails.
+The Undude takes care of undoing operations in reverse order as soon as one fails.
 This is
-prettier.
+prettier, isn't it?
 And now you are happy again.

-And if you make your methods return an `Undoable<T>` object,
-with undo logic already enclosed in it, like this:
+You can also make your methods return `Undoable<T>` objects, with undo logic already enclosed in
+it.

 ```
 class Api {
-    fun doSomething() = Undoable({ something() }, { r -> undoSomething(r.id) })
+    fun doSomethingUndoable() = Undoable({ doSomething() }, { r -> undoSomething(r.id) })
 }
 ```